 SHORT FACTS ON GUATEMALA !!!

 Spain ruled Guatemala from as early as the 16th century, when they invaded and overpowered the largest remaining tribe in Guatemala, called the Quiche.
-It was not until 1821 that Guatemala claimed independence from Spain.
+It was not until 1821, when Guatemala claimed their independence from Spain.

-The Guatemalan Civil War ran from 1960-1996, where more than 200,000 died and left many children orphaned.
+The Guatemalan Civil War ran from 1960-1996, which left more than 200,000 dead, leaving many children orphaned.
 The war was between the government military forces and left-wing guerrilla groups.
 This long 36 year conflict was well known for violence, abductions, mutilations and the public dumping of bodies.

 Today in Guatemala City, you will find a lot of children and young adults living on the streets.
 They leave their villages at a young age and head to the capital looking for work and many end up selling thrash or begging for food.
 A lot of children have been left orphaned in Guatemala due to civil war, violence and crime groups.

 Guatemala is home to 37 Volcanoes of which four are still active.

-Guatemala, like any country, has its own problems but that does not deter the thousands of tourists that visit the country every year.
-With ancient ruins, exotic cites and with more than 35 volcanoes there is plenty to see and do for the tourist.
+Guatemala, like any country has their problems, but that does not deter the thousands of tourists that visit the country every year.
+With ancient ruins, exotic cites, and more than 35 volcanoes, there is plenty to see and do for their visitors.

 The ancient Mayans of Guatemala are credited with inventing chocolate.
 They used chocolate to help sick people feel stronger, by putting weight on.
-These days you can find chocolate museums, chocolate stores and even partake in chocolate classes in the cities of Guatemala.
+These days you can find chocolate museums, chocolate stores and one can even join in on chocolate classes.

 An old Mayan custom that still goes on today in Guatemala, is to sweep out their house every December, and then burn the rubbish to chase off the devil.

-Another practice is to give your children “worry dolls” which the children then tell their worries to, they then place it under their pillow when they go to sleep.
+Another practice is to give your children “worry dolls”, which the children then tell their worries to.
+They then place it under their pillow when they go to bed.
 The next morning the doll is gone, along with all their worries.